vectorize-io/vectorize-connect-sdk/docs/general-guide.md

 }
 ```

-Get these values from your Vectorize dashboard under Settings > API Keys.
+Get these values from your Vectorize dashboard under Settings > Access Tokens.

 ## Error Handling